Smoking is one of the biggest causes of death and illness in the UK.

 Smoking also damages your lungs, leading to conditions such as:

-In men, smoking can cause impotence because it limits the blood supply to the penis.
+In men, smoking can cause erectile dysfunction (impotence) because it limits the blood supply to the penis.

 It can also reduce the fertility of both men and women.